 Goat Format is something, I believe, that needs little introduction.
-If it does, you can check out this article, or this one, or this one, or this one.
+If it does, you can check out this article, or this one, or this one, or this one, or even this one.
 There’s a lot of information out there introducing the format; we don’t need to rehash that here.
 Instead, I want to focus on the Goat Format metagame.

 I won’t be covering everything about the decks in this article.
 If I did, it’d be way too long!
 Instead, I want to give a brief overview of the decks you should expect to face, their main strategy, and individual cards you should expect to see.